mchjohnson13/Group05/README.md

 * Sales data that is more granular could help to strengthen the model.
 "Japan Sales" or "North American Sales" is still too broad of a category to predict accurately.
 * A more even spread of the Sales data that is less right-skewed.
 * A subset of games that are more current and have more in common.

 * NOTE: The developer column in the combo_df file was corrupted at some point.
 The script still works, but all values are null.

+# Incorporating Statistics
+* Statistical methods should be used next time in order to further explore underlying issues with the gathered data.
+Upon discovery of these issues that will confuse the Keras model, further data should then be collected or thrown out to create a balanced dataset.
+* Numbers should be run to determine the spread of values among all of the features to be used.
+* Basic statistics could solve a lot of the problems we were trying to ask, and in a way, this problem didn't really necessitate the use of a machine learning model.
+If we wanted to know which genres appeared to be more popular in a given region, we could have just compared the Sales between regions for a given genre using Pandas.
+* While the model does attempt to address the question of which games will be most popular where, the data we were working with comes far short of actually being able to give us those insights, regardless of what type of machine learning model is used.

 ---